wp-plugins/car-demon/readme.txt

 * Continued refining Template pages to reduce code needed to add new styles.
 * Move person.gif file to root images folder.
 = 1.1.8 =
-* Added admin setting to allow you to add text or HTML direclty before the listings begin.
+* Added admin setting to allow you to add text or HTML directly before the listings begin.
 * Continued to refine template pages and style options.
 * Added admin setting to use Post Title for Vehicle Title instead of 'Year Make Model'.
 * Continued refining Template pages to reduce code needed to add new styles.